Pastia people

+Historical Indigenous people from Texas, U.S.

-The Pastia people (also Pastias, Paxti; Spanish: "chamuscados") were a hunter-gatherer tribe of the Coahuiltecan.
-The Pastias inhabited the area south of San Antonio, largely between the Medina and San Antonio Rivers and the southward bend of the Nueces River running through modern day La Salle and McMullen counties.
-They were first contacted by Spanish explorers in the early eighteenth century, and were extinct as an ethnic group by the middle of the following century.
+The Pastia people (also Pastias, Paxti; Spanish: "chamuscados") were a historical hunter-gatherer tribe of Coahuiltecan people.
+The Pastias lived south of San Antonio, Texas, mainly between the Medina and San Antonio Rivers and the southward bend of the Nueces River running through present-day La Salle and McMullen counties.
+They first encountered Spanish explorers in the early 18th century, and were extinct as an ethnic group by the middle of the following century.

-History
+Territory

-Early Spanish explorers encountered a number of ethnically distinct bands of aboriginal peoples near the Medina River who spoke a common Coahuiltecan dialect.
+Early Spanish explorers encountered several ethnically distinct bands of Indigenous peoples near the Medina River who spoke a common Coahuiltecan dialect.
 These tribes also shared similar societal values and traditions.
 This group included the Anxau, Pampopa, Pastia, Payaya, and others.
-The largest of these groups were the Payaya, known to the Spanish since 1690 and considered quite friendly.
-The Pastia (or Paxti) Indians were unknown to the Spanish explorers of the sixteenth and seventeenth centuries.
+The largest of these groups was the Payaya, known to the Spanish since 1690 and considered quite friendly.
+The Pastia (or Paxti) Indians were unknown to the Spanish explorers of the 15th, 16th, and 17th centuries.
 The area under their influence was centered along the lower Frio River's confluence with the Nueces (in an area later called Nueva Extremadura in New Spain).
 The Pastia lands overlapped largely with the Pampopa tribal lands.
 Their homeland was well removed from the usual northern Spanish trade routes and trails leading into Tejas.
-For that reason, the Pastia and Spanish had no contact until the early eighteenth century.
+For that reason, the Pastia and Spanish had no contact until the early 18th century.
 When the Espinosa-Olivares-Aguirre expedition—Spain's initial excursion to explore the area of the San Antonio River valley—crossed the Medina on April 24, 1709, they encountered the Pastia tribe for the first time.